logicmonitor/k8s-helm-charts/releasemanager/README.md

 -   **debug:** Enable debugging output
 -   **dryRun:** Print planned actions without making any modifications
 -   **verbose:** Enable verbose output
--   **tillerNamespace:** Communicate with the instance of Tiller in this namespace (default "kube-system")
 -   **backend.path:** Required.
 Use this path within the backend for state storage
 -   **backend.type:** Required: The backend type to use.
 Valid options are: s3
 -   **daemon.pollingInterval:** Specify, in seconds, how frequently the daemon should export the current state (default 30)